 A “Qualifying Heritage Building” is a building within the districts of the Christchurch City Council, Waimakariri District Council, Selwyn District Council, Timaru District Council and Ashburton District Council which is: • a historic building listed in the relevant District Plans or registered with Heritage New Zealand; or • a building or one of a group of buildings which makes a significant contribution to the historic identity and visual character of a community; or • a Marae building or other building of cultural significance to Maori.

 The repair and restoration of heritage buildings in Canterbury will go on for a number of years.
-The Fund will be wound up when all funds are distributed.
-The trust Deed indicates that all funds must be allocated by 30 June 2015.
+The Trust will be wound up when all funds are distributed.
+The Trust Deed indicates that all funds must be allocated by 30 June 2015.
+Currently, all funds are allocated, but occasionally grants are not paid out because projects do not proceed as expected.
+Such monies may then be re-allocated.

 The Trustees will report Minister for Culture and Heritage on an annual basis.
 The Fund is also consolidated into the financial statements of Heritage New Zealand and is reported within its Annual Report.